jakriz/derrick/README.md

 ## Run the Included Example

+The included example tests this very tutorial.
+The code is taken from the sample usage section, `MathWizard.add()`.

 1. Clone the repo
-2. Run an HTTP server to make the example tutorial available "online", for example using the [http-server](https://github.com/indexzero/http-server):
-  1. Install the npm package: `npm install http-server -g`
-  2. Run the server: `cd example/web ; http-server`
-3. Run the example project `./gradlew example:run` or the example tests `./gradlew example:test`
+2. Run the example project `./gradlew example:run` or the example tests `./gradlew example:test`.